 From CluedUpp’s perspective, it would be great marketing from passers-by wondering what it’s all about.

-Assumed order on the witnesses
+Assumed order on the characters

 The app eats battery